CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 }
 ```

-## Creating a combined certification signing request
+## Creating a certification signing request for Related Certificates

 The following procedure is used by certificate requestors to create a
-combined certification signing request for both a Base Certificate and
+combined certification signing request for Related Certificates.
-a Delta Certificate.

 1. The certificate requestor creates a CertificationRequestInfo
    containing the subject, subjectPKInfo, and attributes for